Why IBM Pays Its Employees To Take Time Off To Tackle The World’s Problems

 Anyone with at least two years at the company may apply.
 In general, a review committee grades applicants on previous performance reviews and their answers to a series essay questions.
 (IBM didn’t elaborate on exact topics, but tries to create a “holistic profile” of each candidate, and judge their English proficiency.)
 The formula gives extra points to those who can demonstrate that they’re already interested in community service work.
 Workers can specify what part of the world they’d like to work in, but the company is the ultimate matchmaker.

-For the sub-Saharan cancer project, the team converged in Washington, D.C., where ACS and CGAI are located.
+For the sub-Saharan cancer project, the team converged in Washington, D.C., where ACS and CHAI are located.
 Their result, which rolled out this June, has three parts.
 First, there’s a cloud-based platform called ChemoQuant, which helps health ministries track patient data to more precisely forecast current and future medical needs.
 By quantifying and projecting their demand for meds, participating countries can now batch orders to receive volume-based discounts from pharmaceutical companies like Pfizer and Cipla.

 When that medicine arrives, governments not only have a better idea of where to distribute it, they can also re-order in a way that preserves their price agreements.
 For doctors, IBM has created an app to direct patients to the closest (and cheapest) pharmacies that stock those medications.
-At that same time, the new partners created a treatment protocol that’s gained approval from both U.S. based authorities like the National Comprehensive Cancer Network and African health officials.
+At the same time, with ACS encouragement, the National Comprehensive Cancer Network and African health officials created new cancer treatment protocols adapted specifically for the region.
 IBM’s crack team turned that into free software, which will be available in November and provide doctors more guidance while collecting data for epidemiological studies.

-So far, Ethiopia and Uganda have adopted ChemQuant with Ghana, Nigeria, Zambia, Malawi, and Kenya set to join up later this year.
+So far, Ethiopia and Uganda have adopted ChemoQuant with Ghana, Nigeria, Zambia, Malawi, and Kenya set to join up later this year.
 That covers nearly half of the affected region.

 IBM has always contributed to philanthropic causes: It funded the formation of the NAACP in the 1930s and, by the mid-80s was using PC-boom related wealth to give out 50% of all corporate philanthropy spent abroad.
 But developing pro bono swat teams for specialized problems is a shift.
-The Corporate Service Crops began 10 years ago, followed by Smart Cities in 2011, and then Health Corps.
+The Corporate Service Corps began 10 years ago, followed by Smarter Cities Challenge in 2011, and then Health Corps.

 In 2015, the company still gave about $36 million in cash grants to needy causes, $110 million in gratis technology, and an estimated $60 million in pro bono work.
-In general, its philanthropic proprieties are improving education, health, and resilient communities.
+In general, its philanthropic priorities are improving education, health, and resilient communities.

-“At one point, IBM, was about supporting culture and the arts and a variety of different charities through what we would describe now as checkbook philanthropy,” says Jennifer Ryan Crozier, who started Smart Cities and Health Corps and, in April, was appointed the company’s vice president of corporate citizenship and president of the IBM Foundation.
+“At one point, IBM, was about supporting culture and the arts and a variety of different charities through what we would describe now as checkbook philanthropy,” says Jennifer Ryan Crozier, who started Smarter Cities Challenge and Health Corps and, in April, was appointed the company’s vice president of corporate citizenship and president of the IBM Foundation.

 Today, the company thinks about how to partner in more strategic ways.
 “Building those immersive experiences is sort of a signature piece because it’s about employee engagement.
 It’s about the way millennials work.
 It’s about driving social impact and it’s also about bringing a little bit of fun back to the workplace, which I think is pretty important.”